HelloRobCourse/hellorobcourse.github.io/mbot/programming.md

 ### 2. Add the Raspberry Pi as a remote host

 Now we will tell VSCode how to connect to the Raspberry Pi board on the robot.
 To add the Raspberry Pi as a remote host in VSCode, click on the "Remote Explorer" in the toolbar on the left.
-Then, select the + to add a new host:
+Then, select the + beside "SSH" to add a new host:

 ![Add Remote Host](/assets/images/mbot/programming/remote-add-target.png){:style="width:400px;" .centered .rd-corners}